Aembit/terraform-provider-aembit/docs/resources/trust_provider.md

 Optional:

 - `principal` (String) The Kerberos Principal of the authenticated Agent Proxy.
+- `principals` (Set of String) The set of accepted Kerberos Principals which initiated the authenticated Agent Proxy.
+Used only for cases where multiple Kerberos Principals can be matched.
 - `realm` (String) The Kerberos Realm of the authenticated Agent Proxy.
+- `realms` (Set of String) The set of accepted Kerberos Realms which initiated the authenticated Agent Proxy.
+Used only for cases where multiple Kerberos Realms can be matched.
 - `source_ip` (String) The Source IP Address of the authenticated Agent Proxy.
+- `source_ips` (Set of String) The set of accepted Source IPs which initiated the authenticated Agent Proxy.
+Used only for cases where multiple Source IPs can be matched.

 <a id="nestedatt--kubernetes_service_account"></a>